moratorium08/moratorium08.github.io/README.md

   - Codeblue CTF 2018: [Finalists](https://ctftime.org/event/670)
   - SECCON 2018 International Finals: [Winner](https://2018.seccon.jp/2019/01/final-result-of-seccon-ctf-2018.html)
 - As a member of other teams
-  - SECCON CTF 13 Domestic Finals: [winner](https://ctftime.org/event/2650) as a member of `BunkyoWesterns¥`
+  - SECCON CTF 13 Domestic Finals: [winner](https://ctftime.org/event/2650) as a member of `BunkyoWesterns`
   - DEFCON CTF 2024 Qualifier [11th](https://ctftime.org/event/2229) as a member of `undef1ned`
   - SECCON CTF Domestic Finals 2023: [winner](https://ctftime.org/event/2160) as a member of `:)`
   - DEFCON CTF 2023: [finalists](https://ctftime.org/event/2078/) as a member of `undef1ned`